 Believe it or not, minigames can be like this.
 Take "Super NES MG 5", for instance.
 You have to go through all five of the memory-based minigames consecutively.
 If you getonewrong, then you have to do all five completely over again if you want to get 100% Completion.

-Shockingly, the majority of Canvas Curse can be classified as this as the environmental hazards turn Up to Eleven by Level 4 (this troper believes Spectacle Space is like something out of a fan hack), and God help your soul if you are going for 100%...getting all of those medals is just as bad (if not worse) than the True Arena.
+Shockingly, the majority of Canvas Curse can be classified as this as the environmental hazards turn Up to Eleven by Level 4, and God help your soul if you are going for 100%...getting all of those medals is just as bad (if not worse) than the True Arena.

 Nonstandard Character Design: Wham Bam Rock in Kirby Super Star is claymation-style, unlike other characters.
 His design is more conventional in the remake.

 Also, Kirby 64 intentionally has a lot of things in common with Kirby's Dream Land 3.